nRF24/CircuitPython_nRF24L01/docs/core_api/ble_api.rst

     `FakeBLE` class to allow whitening and dewhitening a BLE payload without the hardcoded coefficient.

-    :param bytes,bytearray buf: The BLE payloads data.
+    :param buf: The BLE payloads data.
 This data should include the CRC24 checksum.
-    :param int coef: The whitening coefficient used to avoid repeating binary patterns.
+    :param coef: The whitening coefficient used to avoid repeating binary patterns.
         This is the index of `BLE_FREQ` tuple for nRF24L01 channel that the payload transits (plus 37).